Standley Lake Regional Park Boating

 Besides serving as a water storage facility, Standley Lake offers boating and fishing.
 However all boaters are required to have a boating permit in order to access the lake.

-For boats with more than 20 horsepower motors, a limited number of season permits are sold on a first-come, first-serve basis.
+For boats with more than 20 horsepower motors, a limited number of season permits are sold through the power boat lottery process.
 Permits for boats with 20 horsepower or under motors and non-motorized boats are sold for both the season and on a daily basis.
 Rafts must be multi-chambered.

 The lake is open for boating May 1 to September 30 from 7:30 a.m. to sunset.
 A four-lane boat ramp, near the main campground, allows for convenient boat launches.